 Unusual Options Activity Insight: General Electric

-On Monday, shares of General Electric (NYSE:GE) saw unusual options activity.
-After the option alert, the stock price moved down to $11.91.
+On Wednesday, shares of General Electric (NYSE:GE) saw unusual options activity.
+After the option alert, the stock price moved up to $13.04.

 Options are "bullish" when a call is purchased at/near ask price or a put is sold at/near bid price.
 Options are "bearish" when a call is sold at/near bid price or a put is bought at/near ask price.